-The MS-EPSE degree requires 30 credit hours which consists of twenty-seven credits of coursework and three credits for the capstone project.
-This degree is also offered as a fully on-line curriculum.
+The MS-EPSE degree requires 30 credit hours: twenty-seven credits of coursework and three credits for the capstone project.

 - Core electric power engineering courses;

-- Interdisciplinary courses focusing on power electronics, data communications, cyber security, and environmental issues
+- Interdisciplinary courses focusing on power electronics, data communications, cyber security, and renewable energy;

 Call for Capstone Project Sponsors